SideswipeeZ/dcc-render-status/README.md

 ### Future Plans

- - Add a image preview system to allow you to view the latest image rendered.
+ - ~~Add a image preview system to allow you to view the latest image rendered.~~  [Added as of 1.1.0]
  - Add custom jobs for other applications such as Nuke or After Effects or other file formats.
  - Add more devices to companion app e.g. Android OS, iOS, Wear OS etc.